FAQ

 Swedex B1 approximately corresponds to the level for Sfi, course D. However, an important difference is that the Sfi exam tests whether you have passed a specific course while Swedex tests general knowledge of Swedish.

-Does Swedex make me eligible to study at a Swedish university or Yrkeshögskola (vocational college)?
+Does Swedex fulfil the eligibility criteria for study at a Swedish university or Yrkeshögskola (vocational college)?

 Do I have to take a specific course in Swedish in order to take Swedex?